rugbyprof/2143-Object-Oriented-Programming/Assignments/Exam_02/README.md

 3. Does everyone agree that friend fits neatly into the OOP paradigm, or are there drawbacks?
 4. Which access level can be circumvented with the friend keyword?
 5. Who or what can access a protected data member of a class?
 6. Is there ever a time you would use private in a base class and prevent access to a derived class?
 Give an example.
+Example: [HERE](../../Lectures/OOP_Exam2_Snippets/PrivateMembersBaseClass.md)
 7. What is a potential drawback of using the friend keyword?

+---

 ## Practice Exercise